ravenastar-js/ravenastar-js/README.md

 + 📌 Living in Brazil 🇧🇷.
 ! 💻 I'm a computer technician.
 # 🎮 Technology lover, developer, musician and more...
-# 👽  Development / Programming as hobby.
+# 👽  Developer by hobby.
 ```

 ### Spotify Playing 🎧